Aypac/Arduino-TR-064-SOAP-Library/README.md

 Help is very welcome!
 For example:
  - Please let me know if you came up with a cool use-case (I'd love to add more examples, see also list at the end of this file)
  - Let me know if you tested it on hardware not listed here (i.e. other microcontroller and other routers)
  - If you have any suggestions on how to improve the library code itself (I'm not particularily good with C++).
-I moved the TODO's mostly into the [issue section here on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues), or check out the list below.
+I moved the TODO's mostly into the [issue section on Github](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/issues), or check out the list below.
  - Contributions to the [Wiki](https://github.com/Aypac/Arduino-TR-064-SOAP-Library/wiki) are also very welcome!

 Some of the old issues are: